charnley/rmsd/README.rst

 Features
 ========

-- Rotation
+- Find the minimal RMSD by rotating molecules to fit
-- Reordering
+- Reordering methods for finding atom-pair combinations, if input files are not in the same order
-- Reflection
+- Conformer reflection check, filtering arguments, etc

 Motivation